hashgraph/hedera-services/docs/autorenew-feature.md

 - After the grace period, if the `expirationTime` of an entity is not extended, it will be deleted from the system.

 ## Implementation
+Hedera Services will perform a circular scanning of entities, meaning after we reach the last entity in the system, we will go back scanning from the first entity in the system.

 When trying to renew an entity:
 1. Calculate the fee to extend the entity's `expirationTime` for another `autoRenewPeriod`.
 2. If the `autoRenewAccount` of the entity has enough balance to cover this fee: